The Picard group of the moduli space of curves with level structures: Introduction

 coming from the universal coefficients exact sequence for $\HH^2(\Mod_g(L);\Z)$.
-The goal of this paper is to answer the following two questions suggested by this calculation. \begin{enumerate} \item What is $\HH_1(\Mod_g(L);\Z)$?
+The bulk of this paper is devoted to answering the following two questions suggested by this calculation. \begin{enumerate} \item What is $\HH_1(\Mod_g(L);\Z)$?
 For our answer, see Theorem \ref{theorem:modlabel1} below.
-We remark that determining this group is Problem 5.23 in \cite{FarbProblems}. \item What specific line bundles give the various terms in \eqref{eqn:mgpicexseq}?
-For our answer, see Theorem \ref{theorem:mzgen} below. \end{enumerate} For technical reasons, we will make the assumption that $4 \nmid L$, though we do not believe that this hypothesis is necessary for our theorems.
-See the end of the introduction for more details about this.
+We remark that determining this group is Problem 5.23 in \cite{FarbProblems}.
+Combined with the author's aforementioned computation of the rank of $\HH_2(\Mod_g(L);\Z)$, this gives a complete calculation of $\HH^2(\Mod_g(L);\Z)$. \item What specific line bundles give the various terms in \eqref{eqn:mgpicexseq}?
+For our answer, see Theorem \ref{theorem:mzgen} below. \end{enumerate}

 \paragraph{The standard line bundle on moduli space.} We begin with the second question.
-The elements of the torsion subgroup $\Hom(\HH_1(\Mod_{g}(L);\Z),\Q/\Z)$ come from flat line bundles (see \S \ref{section:orbifolds}), so we focus on the $\Z$ term.
+The elements of the torsion subgroup $\Hom(\HH_1(\Mod_{g}(L);\Z),\C^{\ast})$ come from flat line bundles (see \S \ref{section:orbifolds}), so we focus on the $\Z$ term.
 The first step is to describe a generator for $\Pic(\Moduli_g) \cong \Z$.
 Let $\Hodge_g$ denote the {\em Hodge bundle}.
-This is the complex vector bundle over $\Moduli_g$ whose fiber over the Riemann surface $S$ is the space of holomorphic $1$-forms on $S$.
+This is the complex vector bundle over $\Moduli_g$ whose fiber over the Riemann surface $S$ is the vector space of holomorphic $1$-forms on $S$.
 By Riemann-Roch, $\Hodge_g$ is $g$-dimensional, so we have a complex line bundle $\Line_g = \wedge^g \Hodge_g$.
 Arbarello-Cornalba \cite{ArbarelloCornalba} showed that $\Pic(\Moduli_g) = \Span{\Line_g}$.

 \paragraph{Divisibility.} Let $\Line_g(L) \in \Pic(\Moduli_g(L))$ be the pullback of $\Line_g$.
-It was recently shown by G.\ Farkas \cite{Farkas} that for $L$ even, the line bundle $\Line_g(L)$ is divisible by $4$ (see the remark after Theorem \ref{theorem:farkas} below for how to extract this from Farkas's paper).
-Our first result shows that even modulo torsion, this is the best that one can do when $4 \nmid L$.
+It was recently shown by G.\ Farkas \cite{Farkas} that for $L$ even, the line bundle $\Line_g(L)$ has a fourth root modulo torsion.
+More precisely, there exists some $\theta_g(L) \in \Pic(\Moduli_g(L))$ such that $4 \theta_g(L)-\Line_g(L)$ is torsion (see the remark after Theorem \ref{theorem:farkas} below for how to extract this from Farkas's paper).
+Our next result shows that even modulo torsion, this is the best that one can do when $4 \nmid L$.